Méric Casaubon

-Meric Casaubon (14 August 1599 in Geneva – 14 July 1671 in Canterbury), son of Isaac Casaubon, was a French-English classical scholar.
+Meric Casaubon (14 August 1599 – 14 July 1671) was an English classical scholar.
 He was the first to translate the Meditations of Marcus Aurelius into English.
+He was the son of Isaac Casaubon.

 Although biographical dictionaries (including the Encyclopædia Britannica Eleventh Edition) commonly accentuate his name to Méric, he himself did not do so.

 Life

-He was born in Geneva to a French father, scholar Isaac Casaubon; he was named for his godfather Meric de Vic.
+Meric Casaubon was born in Geneva to a French father, scholar Isaac Casaubon; he was named for his godfather Meric de Vic.
 After education in Sedan, at an early age he joined his father in England, and completed his education at Eton College and Christ Church, Oxford (B.A.
 1618; M.A.
 1621; D.D.
 1636).

 His defence of his father against the attacks of certain Catholics (Pietas contra maledicos patrii Nominis et Religionis Hostes, 1621), secured him the notice and favour of James I, who conferred upon him a prebendal stall in Canterbury Cathedral (stall IX) which he held from 1628 to his death.
 He also vindicated his father's literary reputation against certain impostors who had published, under his name, a work on The Origin of Idolatry (Vindicatio Patris adversus Impostores, 1624).

-During the English Civil War he was deprived of his benefices and his prebendal stall at Canterbury Cathedral and retired to Oxford refusing to acknowledge the authority of Oliver Cromwell, who, notwithstanding, requested him to write an "impartial" history of the events of the period.
+During the English Civil War he was deprived of his benefices and his prebendal stall at Canterbury Cathedral and retired to Oxford refusing to acknowledge the authority of Oliver Cromwell, who, notwithstanding, requested him to write an impartial history of the events of the period.
 In spite of the tempting inducements held out, he declined, and also refused the post of inspector of the Swedish universities offered him by Queen Christina.
 After the Restoration, he was reinstated in his benefice and his stall in Canterbury and devoted the rest of his life to literary work.
-He died at Canterbury and is buried in the Cathedral.
+He died at Canterbury and is buried in the cathedral.
 His coin collection was incorporated into that of Canon John Bargrave.

-Meric Casaubon's reputation was overshadowed by that of his father; but his editions of numerous classical authors, especially of the Meditations of Marcus Aurelius, were especially valued, and reprinted several times (but by modern standards, his translation is difficult reading).
+Casaubon's reputation was overshadowed by that of his father; but his editions of numerous classical authors, especially of the Meditations of Marcus Aurelius, were especially valued, and reprinted several times (but by modern standards, his translation is difficult reading).
 He had an interest in the study of Anglo-Saxon, which he shared with his lifelong "trustie frend" William Somner.
 Edward Stillingfleet, whom Casaubon admired, bought many of his books, which are now in Archbishop Marsh's Library, Dublin.
 Some other volumes from his library came into Canterbury Cathedral Library through William Somner.